LarveyOfficial/DiscordClassroom/README.md

-# DiscordClassroom
+# DiscordClassroom **DEPRECATED**

-Create and manage many classrooms all on discord.
-Connect to google classroom and get real-time notifications about due dates, and announcements.
+This project is Deprecated and will no longer be worked on

 ## Commands
  > `d!help` - show help menu